How to Clean a Rusty Cast Iron Skillet

 I recently decided it was time to rescue my rusted cast iron and resolve to be a better cast iron owner.
 To that end, I researched how to clean a rusty cast iron skillet.
 I realized that I needed to take off whatever finish remained on the dutch oven, its lid, and the griddle and start from scratch.

-Before we dive in to how to season rusty cast iron skillet, let’s first discuss how to clean it.
+Before we dive into how to season a rusty cast iron skillet, let’s first discuss how to clean it.

-With your cast iron cookware in your oven, turn the oven on to the self-clean mode.
-The approximately 850° temperature of self-clean mode carbonizes and turns to ash the finish, build-up, and dirt from your cast iron as well as your oven.
+• With your cast iron cookware in your oven, turn the oven on to the self-clean mode.
+The approximately 850° temperature of self-clean mode carbonizes and turns to ash the finish, build-up, and dirt from your cast iron and oven.

-Once it is cool, use a 2″ wire cup brush or 2″ wire wheel brush drill attachment to take down any remaining rust on your cast iron item.
+• Once it is cool, use a 2″ wire cup brush or 2″ wire wheel brush drill attachment to remove any remaining rust on your cast iron item.
 The two together cost less than $10.
-If your cast iron is not quite as bad as mine, you can probably use a wire brush instead of the drill attachments.
+If your cast iron is not as bad as mine, you can probably use a wire brush instead of the drill attachments.

-Dry the cast iron off, but then put it in the oven to thoroughly dry out and warm up a bit.
+• Dry the cast iron off, then put it in the oven to thoroughly dry it and warm it up.
 I set my oven to 450° and put the cast iron in when I turned the oven on and ‘baked’ it for about 5-10 minutes.

 How to season rusty cast iron skillet after cleaning it.

-How to Season a (previously) Rusty Cast Iron Skillet, Pan or Griddle
+How to Season a Cast Iron Skillet, Pan or Griddle

-If you haven’t already done so, set your oven for 450°
+• If you haven’t already done so, set your oven to 450°F.

 TADA!!
 Will you look at that shine!!
 That’s pure non-stick goodness right there!!